gustavorabello/labmfa/content/pages/students.rst

   *Numerical Prediction of Intermittent Two-Phase Flow in Horizontal and Inclined Pipelines and Comparison with Experiments*, Ph.D.
 Student,
   2021
+  *Simulation of Two Phase Flow in Pipelines Including One Energy Equation for the Mixture Using the FCT Numerical Method*, 2016

 ..
 Place your references here
 .. _Everton Taveira Baldes Vieira: /person/evertonTaveira